mananm98/Particle-Identification/README.md

 Accelerators at CERN boost particles to high energies before they are made to collide inside detectors.
 The detectors gather clues about the particles – including their speed, mass and charge – from which physicists can work out a particle's identity.

-## Broadly The Detector has these components :-
+## Broadly a Detector has these components :-

 ### Tracking devices
 Tracking devices reveal the paths of electrically charged particles as they pass through and interact with suitable substances